ethereum/builder-specs/specs/bellatrix/builder.md

 ## Building

-The builder builds execution payloads for registered validators.
+The builder builds execution payloads for registered validators and submits them to an auction that happens each slot.
-The builder submits a `SignedBuilderBid` that commits to the header of an execution payload.
+When a validator goes to propose, they select the winning `SignedBuilderBid` offered in that slot by constructing a `SignedBlindedBeaconBlock`.
-The builder only reveals the full execution payload once the validator accepts the bid.
+The builder only reveals the full execution payload once they receive a valid `SignedBlindedBeaconBlock`.
 The validator accepts a bid and commits to a specific `ExecutionPayload` with a `SignedBlindedBeaconBlock`.

 ### Bidding